 At a home for retired musicians, the annual concert to celebrate Composer Giuseppe Verdi's birthday is disrupted by the arrival of Jean (Dame Maggie Smith), an eternal diva and the former wife of one of the residents.

 British retirees travel to India to take up residence in what they believe is a newly restored hotel.
 Less luxurious than advertised, the Marigold Hotel nevertheless slowly begins to charm in unexpected ways.

-Cecily, Reggie, and Wilfred are in a home for retired musicians.
-Every year, on October 10, there is a concert to celebrate Verdi's birthday and they take part.
-Jean, who used to be married to Reggie, arrives at the home and disrupts their equilibrium.
+Cissy (Pauline Collins), Reggie (Sir Tom Courtenay), and Wilf (Sir Billy Connolly) are in a home for retired musicians.
+Every year, on October 10, there is a concert to celebrate Composer Giuseppe Verdi's birthday and they take part.
+Jean (Dame Maggie Smith), who used to be married to Reggie, arrives at the home and disrupts their equilibrium.
 She still acts like a diva, but she refuses to sing.
-Still, the show must go on... and it does.Written by
+Still, the show must go on, and it does.Written by

 4 of 4 people found this review helpful.

 Was this review helpful to you?

 | Report this